vaishnavi-958/sql-analytics-practice/README.md

 ## Context
 These queries simulate real-world employee and department analysis, similar to reporting and validation tasks performed in professional roles.
+## How to Run

+1. Use MySQL (tested on MySQL 8.x).
+2. Run the setup section in `joins_and_aggregations.sql`.
+3. Execute the analytical queries below the setup block.